sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

  ```

 ### Disable device encryption
-OEMs can choose to disable device encryption and instead implement their own encryption technology on a device.
+You as the OEM can choose to disable device encryption and instead implement your own encryption technology on a device.
 To disable device encryption, use one of the following methods, which essentially do the same thing.

 - Choice One: Use an Unattend file and set [PreventDeviceEncryption](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-securestartup-filterdriver-preventdeviceencryption) to True.
 To learn more, see [Use an answer file with Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/use-answer-files-with-sysprep).